velartrill/velartrill.github.io/orig/in-good-hands.md

 “Nope.
 I had HQ run the names right away.
 They were just other noble kids, from families hers were feuding with.”

 "Damn.
-For a spoiled brat she sure had some gall."
+For such a spoiled brat she sure had some gall."

 “I know, right?
-I’m not gonna lie, at that point I was just *angry.* I didn’t care if it was necessary anymore, I just wanted to break the little shitbag.
+I’m not gonna lie, at that point I was just *angry.* I didn’t care if it was even necessary, I just wanted to break the little shitbag.
 Send her home with a nice deep scar in her psyche, something so she could never forget what it was like to be truly helpless in someone else’s power.”
 I look down, my cheeks suddenly burning again, squeezing my wrists awkwardly — and Lena, bless him, reads my fucking mind.

 He lets go of my shoulders and takes me by the hands instead, holding me expertly so I can't slip free of his control.
 A sensation of warmth floods through me, a little rush of relief and release.
 His grip is so… comfortable.